Jerrysuper123/artisanBread/README.md

 ### Project Context

-Overall, Singaporeans were placing a high priority on making healthier choices, allocating the highest portion of the living expenses (34%) on healthier meal [choices](https://www.aia.com.sg/en/about-aia/media-centre/press-releases/2020/singaporeans-doubled-down-on-keeping-healthy-amid-covid19.html).
+Overall, Singaporeans increasingly place a high priority on making healthier choices, allocating the highest portion of the living expenses (34%) on healthier meal [choices](https://www.aia.com.sg/en/about-aia/media-centre/press-releases/2020/singaporeans-doubled-down-on-keeping-healthy-amid-covid19.html).
 However, we do not see the sales of healthy-choice bread take off, especially on the e-commerce front.

 Not sure of the reasons behind, most bakery shops do not invest heavily in building an online presence.
 As such, we do not see many beautifully designed bakery websites around.